amitsaha/echorand.me/content/posts/kubernetes-notes.md

 The above object is available to your rego code as `input`.

-## Violation and deny and everything else.
+## Violation and deny and everything else

 ### Our first policy from scratch